 The more stress you have in everyday life, the more difficult it is to “see” your child.
-When we are stressed, we cannot see- not our children, or the wood from the trees.
+When we are stressed, we cannot see- not our children, nor the wood from the trees.

 I have worked with many grandmothers who look after aids orphans, sometimes as many as 14.
 It is enough of a challenge to keep these children clean and fed, they must see each child as an individual as well?
-Yet, working with them has been my greatest joy and a source of deep satisfaction.
+Yet, working with them has been a source of great joy and of deep satisfaction.
 Because given just a little support, they do, they do!

 What am I looking for?
 More or less the same scenario applies as in question one.

 Fluidity in thinking and logical connections.
-If you shout and beat or belittle your child, then aggression in a child is a logical response (If someone shouts at you and belittles you, how would you react?
-How come we think children are a different species from ourselves?).
+If you shout and beat or belittle your child, then aggression in a child is a logical response.
+If someone shouts at you and belittles you, how would you react?
+How come we think that children are a different species from ourselves?

 What I would prefer not to hear:

 - “It is the influence of bad friends”